What Is a Fluoroscopy Injection?

 Unlike traditional X-rays that capture still images, fluoroscopy allows for dynamic imaging, meaning it can capture real-time movements within the body.
 This makes it particularly useful for procedures that involve guiding instruments or injecting medications into specific areas.

-Furthermore, the integration of digital fluoroscopy systems has revolutionized medical procedures.
+The integration of digital fluoroscopy systems has revolutionized medical procedures.
 Digital fluoroscopy offers enhanced image storage and manipulation features, making it easier for healthcare professionals to review and analyze the images captured during a procedure.

 How Fluoroscopy Injections Work